Atlas V: Notable missions

 The first payload, the Hot Bird 6 communications satellite, was launched to geostationary transfer orbit (GTO) on August 21, 2002, by an Atlas V 401.

 On August 12, 2005, the Mars Reconnaissance Orbiter was launched aboard an Atlas V 401 launch vehicle from Space Launch Complex 41 at Cape Canaveral Air Force Station (CCAFS).
 The Centaur upper stage of the launch vehicle completed its burns over a 56-minute period and placed MRO into an interplanetary transfer orbit towards Mars.

 On January 19, 2006, New Horizons was launched by a Lockheed Martin Atlas V 551 rocket.
 A third stage was added to increase the heliocentric (escape) speed.
 This was the first launch of the Atlas V 551 configuration with five solid rocket boosters, and the first Atlas V with a third stage.

-On December 6, 2015, Atlas V lifted its heaviest payload to date into orbit – a 16517 lb Cygnus resupply craft.
+On December 6, 2015, Atlas V launched the first Cygnus resupply craft, its heaviest mission at that time and the first Atlas V launch going to the ISS.

 On September 8, 2016, the OSIRIS-REx Asteroid Sample Return Mission was launched on an Atlas V 411 launch vehicle.
 It arrived at the asteroid Bennu in December 2018 and departed back to Earth in May 2021 to arrive September 2022 at with a sample ranging from 60 grams to 2 kilograms in 2023.

 Five Boeing X-37B spaceplane missions were successfully launched with the Atlas V. The flights are launched on Atlas V 501s from Cape Canaveral Space Force Station in Florida.
 The X-37B, also known as the Orbital Test Vehicle (OTV), is a reusable robotic spacecraft operated by USAF that can autonomously conduct landings from orbit to a runway.
 The first Vandenberg Air Force Base landing at the Space Shuttle 15000 ft runway occurred in December 2010.
 Landings occur at both Vandenberg and Cape Canaveral depending on mission requirements.

 On December 20, 2019, the first Starliner crew capsule was launched in Boe-OFT un-crewed test flight.
 The Atlas V launch vehicle performed flawlessly but an anomaly with the spacecraft left it in a wrong orbit.
 The orbit was too low to reach the flight's destination of ISS, and the mission was subsequently cut short.